pmihango/ph1-code-challenge/README.md

 https://www.kra.go.ke/en/individual/calculate-tax/calculating-tax/paye

--to runn the program, access salary.js
+-to run the program, access salary.js

 -on the last line enter the gross salary and the total benefits